 After reading the above passage, answer the following questions:

-(a) What values are expressed by Sonali and the Principal of the school?
+(a) What values are shown by the students.

 (b) Draw the structures of the following molecules: